-- The Greek term for "adultery" ("μοιχᾶται") means to be unfaithful sexually in a marriage context, but it also describes the spiritual sin of breaking a marriage covenant with God by seeking idols (see Jeremiah 5:7 (Page 1196), where God says that the sons of Israel have forsaken God and committed adultery as they "trooped" to the harlot's house by swearing by those who are not gods.
-See also Ezekiel 23:37 (Page 1335) and Hosea 4:13 (Page 1416)). - 25 Some commentators have argued that the story of Joseph and Mary must mean that the word "immorality" ("πορνεία") must be limited in meaning to sexual activity before marriage, in the sense of fornication.
+- The Greek term for "adultery" ("μοιχᾶται") means to be unfaithful sexually in a marriage context, but it also describes the spiritual sin of breaking a marriage covenant with God by seeking idols (see Jeremiah 5:7, where God says that the sons of Israel have forsaken God and committed adultery as they "trooped" to the harlot's house by swearing by those who are not gods.
+See also Ezekiel 23:37 and Hosea 4:13. - 25 Some commentators have argued that the story of Joseph and Mary must mean that the word "immorality" ("πορνεία") must be limited in meaning to sexual activity before marriage, in the sense of fornication.
 In essence, they argue that Matthew called Joseph a "righteous" man, even as Joseph contemplated "divorcing" ("ἀπολῦσαι") Mary before they were formally married.
-Matthew used the same word for "divorced" in Matthew 1:19 (Page 1502) and Matthew 19:9 (Page 1534).
-So, to avoid any inconsistency between the acts of Joseph, a righteous man, and the teachings of Jesus later in Matthew and the other Gospels, these commentators argue that "immoraltiy" should be limited to just "fornication" before marriage.
+Matthew used the same word for "divorced" in Matthew 1:19 and Matthew 19:9.
+So, to avoid any inconsistency between the acts of Joseph, a righteous man, and the teachings of Jesus later in Matthew and the other Gospels, these commentators argue that "immorality" should be limited to just "fornication" before marriage.
 One significant problem is that their argument lacks clear textual support.
-The word "immorality" never occurs with Mary and Joseph, and they only prove that Joseph was justified in putting Mary away before marriage, if she had committed immorality.
-In the normal ἀκαθαρσία") and "sensuality" ("ἀσελγεία") in 2 Corinthians 12:21 (Page 1818).
+The word "immorality" never occurs with Mary and Joseph, and they only prove that Joseph was justified in putting Mary away before marriage, if she had committed that "fornication" only covers pre-marital sex, it does not seem to fit the context.

-fit the context.
 So, it seems better to recognize that the term "immorality" has a broad meaning here, indicating that Jesus included all forms of sexual activity with someone other than the spouse.
+Based in part upon 1 Corinthians 6:18, we see that the "immoral" man sins against his own immorality.
+In the normal course of events, Mary's pregnancy before marrige certainly indicated to chaste and righteous Joseph that Mary had premarital sex with someone else.
+He was mistaken, however.
+The Holy Spirit came upon Mary and she conceived supernaturally (Matthew 2:18.
+The advocates of the "fornication" view intend to limit the meaning of the term "immorality" in Matthew 19:9 to just premarital sexual activity.
+In their view, the only marriages subject to divorce without sin would be those people only engaged, but not formally married.
+But, that meaning does not fit with the context of formally married people seeking divorce, which we see in Matthew 19.
+Otherwise, to adopt that limited view of "immorality," all the divorces Jesus has in mind in Matthew 19 were those "divorces" before the couples were actually married, or sexual acts committed before marriage.
+In the alternative, following the logic of this view, Jesus meant that you could divorce any time during the marriage if you could show that your spouse had been guilty of pre-marital infidelity.
+But then the example of Joseph would not apply, because Joseph sought to put Mary away before they were married, not after they were married as is the case Jesus discussed.
+Such limitations do not fit with the question of the Pharisees who had in mind that any man could divorce his wife for any reason whatsoever.
+The proof for limiting the term "immorality" in Matthew 19:9 to mean only "fornication" (referring to premarital acts) does not appear convincing, but is very interesting.

-Based in part upon 1 Corinthians 6:18 (Page 1788), we see that the "immoral" man sins against his own body.26 So, we observe that "immorality" includes sexual bodily sins of different kinds, in contrast to the term "adultery" which means sexual infidelity while married, but specifically seems to indicate sexual intercourse with someone other than your spouse.
+body.
+So, we observe that "immorality" includes sexual bodily sins of different kinds, in contrast to the term "adultery" which means sexual infidelity while married, but specifically seems to indicate sexual intercourse with someone other than your spouse.